jraslab/jraslab.github.io/_posts/2021-07-12-camille-joins.md

 #  - readability
 #  - standard
 ---
 The lab welcomes Camille Goo as a new research tech.
-Camille recently graduated from University of Puget Sound graduate and will be mastering all things zebrafish!
+Camille recently graduated from University of Puget Sound and will be mastering all things zebrafish!
 We are excited to have you, Camille!